-Cathy has been involved in postgraduate Master's level education since 1999 when she developed the Royal Veterinary College Masters and Postgraduate Diploma programs in Veterinary Physiotherapy which commenced in 2000.
-At the University of Queensland she developed an online distance education MSc program for physiotherapists, was involved in a coursework Masters degree for veterinary surgeons and was the tutor for the Postgraduate Foundation in Veterinary Science (now Centre for Veterinary Education) Equine Internal Medicine distance education course for practising veterinarians for 5 years.
-Cathy is a Diplomate of the European College of Equine Internal Medicine and an RCVS recognised specialist in equine internal medicine and is Director of Veterinary Postgraduate Education at the University of Liverpool.
+Cathy has been involved in postgraduate Master's level education since 1999 when she developed the Royal Veterinary College Master's and Postgraduate Diploma programs in Veterinary Physiotherapy which commenced in 2000.
+At the University of Queensland, she developed an online distance education MSc program for physiotherapists and conducted veterinary physiotherapy research.
+Cathy is a Diplomate of the European College of Equine Internal Medicine and an RCVS recognised specialist in equine internal medicine and is Programme Director of the Veterinary Physiotherapy Programmes at the University of Liverpool.
+She is also the chief editor of the first and second editions of the textbook 'Animal Physiotherapy'.